All Episodes

 Time Text

-Yes, America's Anchor Man is away, and this is your undocumented anchor man, Mark Stein sitting in.
+Yes, America's anchorman is away and this is your undocumented anchorman, Mark Stein, sitting in.

-Uh Rush will be back on Monday.
+Rush will be back on Monday.

-Uh I don't know why we don't do just we well, what is it?
+I don't know why we don't do just we well, what is it?

-Why don't we uh this is more than uh Iran had for Ayatollah Homeini, and on the whole that was actually more dignified.
+Why don't we, this is more than Iran had for Ayatollah Khomeini.

-She spoke at the uh Michael Jackson Memorial, has ignited a fierce debate by calling on Congress to recognize Jackson as a quote global humanitarian and a noted leader in the fight against worldwide hunger and medical crises, unquote, and celebrate the King of Pop as an accomplished contributor to the worlds of art and entertainment, scientific advances, and global food security.
+Sheila Jackson Lee has ignited a fierce debate, Democrat of Texas, she spoke at the Michael Jackson Memorial, has ignited a fierce debate by calling on Congress to recognize Jackson as a, quote, global humanitarian and a noted leader in the fight against worldwide hunger and medical crises, unquote, and celebrate the King of Pop as an accomplished contributor to the worlds of art and entertainment, scientific advances,

-Actually, what was he going to the burn unit for?
+But unfortunately, actually, what was he going to the burn unit for?

-So it's not clear to me from this whether that was the burn unit he went uh to for treatment or he was just visiting one for old time's sake afterwards.
+So it's not clear to me from this whether that was the burn unit he went to for treatment or he was just visiting one for old time's sake afterwards.

 I don't understand.